 Make any choices related to your Core Ability that your Calling requires, and make a note of what it entails.
 You are the primary person responsible for keeping track of what your character is able to do, and how your abilities work.

 Each Calling has four Advanced Abilities that show ways your character might grow or develop as they progress through the world.

-Choose one Advanced Ability to start the game with.
-The others can be unlocked by spending XP earned during play.
+Your first Advanced Ability is free.
+You may choose it at character creation to start the game with, or save it for use later.
+The other Advanced Abilities can be unlocked by spending XP earned during play.